williamhasrouty/printing_etc/README.md

-# Printing Etc - Professional Printing Services Website
+# Printing Etc - Professional Printing Services

 A modern, full-featured e-commerce website for a printing shop built with React and Vite.
 Customers can browse products, customize print options, add items to cart, and complete orders with credit card payment.